Female Age, Fertility and Infertility

 - The blue line shows IVF data using donor eggs

-- Using eggs over age 44 with IVF the chance to have a baby is under 2% per try
+- If using eggs over age 44 with IVF the chance to have a baby is about 1% per attempt

-- There is no drop in pregnancy rates by age of the recipient using donor eggs
+- There is little or no drop in pregnancy rates by age of the recipient using donor eggs

 - Bottom line - the age of the egg matters, but the age of the uterus does not